 Water from the Blue Spring flows at a rate of 42 cubic metres per minute and could fill a 6 lane (25 metre) swimming pool in around 12 minutes.
 The water temperature is a constant 11 degrees celsius throughout the year.

 The Te Waihou Walkway and Blue Spring is located in South Waikato near Putaruru.
 With plenty to see and do in the South Waikato area you can easily make a day of it.
-Enjoy some local cheese at Over the Moon Dairy Company, or take your bike and try out the Waikato River Trails.
+Enjoy some local cheese at Over the Moon Dairy Company, take your bike and try out the Waikato River Trails, of do a spot of fly fishing in one of the many great waterways in the area.

 Boutique galleries and gift stores are plentiful in Tirau while Tokoroa, a little further south, celebrates its forestry heritage with the carved Talking Poles and NZ Timber Museum.